 \subsection{Classification results on BRACS dataset}

-In this section, we evaluate the proposed methodology on BRACS dataset for $\troi$ classification task and compare the classification performance with $\cnn$ and $\gnn$ baselines.
-We analyze the performance for three classification settings, \ie \\ \\ \textbf{$\bullet$ Setting 1: 7-class classification:} This setting classifies $\troi$s into 7-classes, \ie Normal, Benign, UDH, ADH, FEA, DCIS and Invasive, to differentiate the spectrum of breast cancer subtypes.
-Table~\ref{tab:7_class_results} highlights the classification performance of $\hact$-Net, $\cnn$ and $\gnn$ baselines. $\cnn$(10$\times$) is the best performing single-scale $\cnn$ indicating the importance of global context information for $\troi$ classification.
-Multi-scale $\cnn$s using both global and local context information outperforms single scale $\cnn$s.
-The gain is significant for ADH, FEA and DCIS categories that require both local and global context information for the diagnosis.
-Multi-scale $\cnn$s also outperforms CGC-Net and Patch-$\gnn$ baselines.
-Interestingly for each magnification, Patch-$\gnn$ outperforms single-scale $\cnn$.
-It conveys the importance of relational and topological distribution information of patches for $\troi$ classification.
+We evaluate our proposed methods, comparatively with $\cnn$ and $\gnn$ baselines.
+To analyze the performance for different clinical applications and histopathological needs, we evaluate and report the results separately in the following three settings:

+\textbf{$\bullet$ Setting 1: 7-class classification:} Here, we classify the $\troi$s into 7-classes, \ie Normal, Benign, UDH, ADH, FEA, DCIS, and Invasive, for the differentiation of a large spectrum of breast cancer subtypes.
+Table~\ref{tab:7_class_results} tabulates the classification performance of the compared methods.

+Among single-scale $\cnn$s, $\cnn$(10$\times$) is the best performing one, indicating the importance of global context information for $\troi$ classification.
+Multi-scale $\cnn$s using both global and local context information outperform single scale $\cnn$s.
+Such benefit from context is significant for ADH, FEA, and DCIS categories, which all require both local and global context information for the diagnosis.
+Multi-scale $\cnn$s also outperform CGC-Net and Patch-$\gnn$ baselines.
+Interestingly, at each magnification, Patch-$\gnn$ outperforms single-scale $\cnn$, which affirms the importance of relational and topological information incorporated in the form of patches.